katiep28/cdl-checkout-system/README.md

-Check Out System
+Checkout App

 This app has been created using ReactJS.

 The purpose of the app is to load items into the app that can then be selected to go into a shopping basket.
-The items can have offers applied and this needs to be reflected in the total shopping basket.
+A running total is maintained of the items in the shopping basket and any discounts that have been applied.
+Items can be added or deleted from the basket or the quantity increased or decreased.
+The items can have offers applied and this needs to be reflected in the total cost of the shopping.

-The checkout process has not been implemented int this phase.
-The data either needs to be written to a JSON file or a database.
+The checkout process has not been implemented in this phase.

-The items to be purchased are read in from a JSON file which can be changed regularly to reflect the different offers available (src/data/pricingData.json).
+The items to be purchased are read in from a JSON file which can be changed regularly to reflect the different offers/prices available (src/data/pricingData.json).

 The layout is responsive for mobile devices as well as laptops.